chuckrunge/sidacoja/README.md

     		"Arrest"
     	});

 Or the table can be sorted on specific columns.
+Of course, sorted columns must be selected for processing (as above).

 	sequence(new String[] {
     		"Case Number", "Arrest"